Contacts

 14. A copy of your internal passport, including all pages with relevant markings, such as personal data, registration details, marital status, and information about previously issued passports.

-Long-term student visa D
+Long-term student visa of category D

 1. An original, valid foreign passport, signed by the applicant.
 This passport should be valid for at least one year after the date of departure from the Schengen area and should have been issued within the last ten years.
 It needs to have at least one blank page for each applicant.
 If a child included in a parent's passport is traveling with that parent, there must be two blank pages in the passport.
 The passport must be undamaged.